-- 1. Make up air units PM. - 2.
-Strip, wax and buff VAT and linoleum flooring, common areas - 3.
-Clean/disinfect dumpsters compactor. - 4.
+- 1. Make up air units PM - 2.
+Strip, wax and buff VCT and linoleum flooring. - 3.
+Clean/disinfect dumpsters compactor - 4.
 Check Smoke and Carbon Monoxide detectors during annual inspections. - 5.
+Unit inspections schedule to complete 100% each year. - 6.
+Check exterior trim for paint or rot, paint, repair or replace as needed - 7.
+Inspect fencing, repair/replace as needed - 8.
 Lease enforcement: Common hallways and stairs free from all obstructions.
-(PHN 2012-12) - According to the State Sanitary code 105 CMR 410.451 No person shall obstruct any exit or passageway.
+(PHN 2012-12) - 9.
+According to the State Sanitary code 105 CMR 410.451 No person shall obstruct any exit or passageway.
 The owner is responsible for maintaining free from obstruction every exit used or intended for use by occupants of more than one dwelling unit or rooming unit.
-The occupant shall be responsible for maintaining free from obstruction all means of exit leading from his unit and not common to the exit of any other unit. - 6.
-Unit inspections schedule so as to complete 100% each year. - 38 & 40 Benton Street - 37 Warren Street
+The occupant shall be responsible for maintaining free from obstruction all means of exit leading from his unit and not common to the exit of any other unit. - 10.
+Lease enforcement: Pools, trampolines and swing-sets (according to policy, see PHN 2003-04)